 After you’ve received a radiology degree, you can take additional steps to start building a career.
 Getting the correct license for the state you plan to work in is the first step.
 You will need to pass the licensing exam and it can vary some from one state to another.

 Another thing you can do to increase your career options is complete a voluntary certification program.
 These are given through The American Registry of Radiologic Technologist.
 In some states, the certification can double as a license requirement.

 Continuing education will also help to increase your career possibilities.
 Even if you’re already working as a radiologist, you can take continuing education courses to ensure you stay up-to-date on technology.
+Not to mention there are many online courses now too!
 In addition, it can help to build your resume for future employment.